kumahq/kuma-website/docs/docs/1.2.2/policies/traffic-trace.md

 The `defaultBackend` property specifies the tracing backend to use if it's not explicitly specified in the `TrafficTrace` resource.

-## Add a TrafficTrace resource
+## Add TrafficTrace resource

-Once we have added a tracing backend, we can now create `TrafficTrace` resources that will determine how we are going to collecting traces, and what backend we should be using to store them.
+Next, create `TrafficTrace` resources that specify how to collect traces, and which backend to store them in.

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes"